panda3d/panda3d-docs/programming/terrain/index.rst

 lower quality terrain - that is, less triangles - because those far away parts are not as much visible as the closer parts.

-Panda3D provides two classes for terrain generation and LOD handling:
+Panda3D provides three classes for terrain generation and LOD handling:

 -  The :ref:`HeightfieldTesselator <heightfield-tesselator>`.
 This class
    can take a grayscale height field image and generate a terrain.
 It uses a